• Skip to primary navigation

 Using a standing mixer, combine all ingredients and mix on medium speed until fluffy and stiff peaks form.

-If your frosting looks like powdery rocks, add in 1-3 more tablespoon heavy whipping cream.
+If your frosting looks like powdery rocks, add in 1-3 more tbsp heavy whipping cream.

 Frost the Cookies